 About a week ago, Mathieu Girol announced on Linkedin that Telecom Italia Group joined the "Validity Data Network" and that a feedback loop was now available (managed by Validity).
 This is a good time to talk to you about feedback loops, how to set them up and which ISPs/Webmails are using the Validity service.

 Telecom Italia offers a feedback loop via Validity!

 As I mentioned in the introduction, a new feedback loop is born at Validity (and one more!).
 The Telecom Italia group becomes a Validity partner and joins the "VDN" (or Validity Data Network).

 Of course, it is not a French ISP or Webmail but it is always interesting to know - especially if you travel internationally - that foreign ISPs / Webmails have this type of mechanism in place!

-If you, advertiser(s), are routing emails to Italy, this new feedback loop is to be set up as soon as possible 🙂 Especially when you look at Validity's partners, it starts to have quite a few Italian operators!
+If you, advertiser(s), send emails to Italy, this new feedback loop is to be set up as soon as possible :) Especially when you look at Validity's partners, it starts to have quite a few Italian operators!

 We could define the Feedback Loop (or FBL) as a well-oiled mechanism that will allow an advertiser to recover the addresses that have clicked on the spam button of their email.

 This mechanism only works with ISPs/Webmails that have an FBL in place.
 Otherwise, you won't know who complained about your mailings!

 There are also "fake" FBLs (although they should not be categorized as fake) since they return different information than a classic FBL: